 Series producer Tomoya Asano commented on the series’ future in this week’s issue of Famitsu.
 Speaking with the Japanese magazine, he said (as translated by Nintendo Everything):

 Square Enix explains Bravely Default II’s name, confirms there won’t be returning characters

 If you haven’t been keeping up with the Bravely series, now might be the time for a refresher.
-The franchise started out on 3DS with Bravely Default, which was followed up with Bravely Second.
-Now Square Enix is readying Bravely Default II for Switch this year.
+The franchise started out on Nintendo 3DS with Bravely Default, which was followed up with a direct sequel, Bravely Second.
+Now Square-Enix is readying a new game in the franchise, Bravely Default II, for Switch this year.

 In an issue of Famitsu, Tomoya Asano (leader of the Asano Team) and Masashi Takahashi (producer) commented on how they settled on the final name.
 We heard a bit about this previously, but now we have the full explanation.

-As translated by Oni Dino, the two shared the following:
+As translated by Nintendo Everything’s Oni Dino, the two shared the following: